agirishkumar/MedScript/README.md

 ## MLflow Logs
 - **Artifacts**: Full output and generated text files are saved for detailed review and troubleshooting.

+---

+## Model Sensitivity Analysis
+### Hyperparameters Sensitivity Analysis Results

+Based on our experiments, the following observations were made:

+#### Key Findings
+1. **Initialization Time**:
+   - The baseline configuration minimized initialization time, showing stability across multiple runs.

+2. **Generated Token Count**:
+   - The baseline consistently produced an optimal token count for coherent and contextually rich outputs.

+3. **Estimated Word Count**:
+   - The word count remained balanced under the baseline configuration, ensuring concise yet comprehensive responses.

+4. **Inference Time**:
+   - The baseline achieved lower inference times compared to variations with higher temperatures or extreme `top_k` and `top_p` values.

+5. **Expert Feedback**:
+   - Doctors confirmed that the baseline produced the most contextually relevant and coherent responses among all configurations.

+#### Final Decision
+Considering the trade-offs in initialization time, token generation, inference time, and expert feedback, the **baseline configuration** was selected for deployment.

+---

 ## Data Versioning and Transformation